ymatsunaga/mdtoolbox-doc/getting_started.rst

        2

-MDToolbox has three types of atom-selection functions, ``selectname()``, ``selectid()``, and ``selectrange()``.
+MDToolbox has three types of atom-selection functions; ``selectname()``, ``selectid()``, and ``selectrange()``.
 All of them returns logical indexing for use with other MDToolbox functions or selecting subset of coordinate or trajectory variable.